TN 84 (06-24)

 In addition, when the underpayment arises after the overpayment notice was sent, withhold any underpayment to reduce or recover an overpayment even if the contingently liable individual has a partial withholding agreement.

-EXAMPLE 1: In 02/2015, we notified Julian Sloan that he was contingently liable for his brother, Michael Sloan’s, overpayment of $800.
+EXAMPLE 1: In 02/2015, we notified Julian Sloan that they were contingently liable for their sibling, Michael Sloan’s, overpayment of $800.
 We started withholding Julian’s benefits beginning in 05/2015.
-He did not request waiver or an appeal.
+Julian did not request waiver or an appeal.
 In 06/2015, we determined that Julian is underpaid $50.
 As Julian did not request a waiver or a reconsideration and a waiver or a reconsideration request is not pending, we withhold the underpayment to reduce or recover the overpayment.

 2. Waiver or reconsideration determination is pending